MoralisWeb3/Moralis-Python-SDK/docs/evm_api/resolve.md

 > `evm_api.resolve.resolve_address()`

-Reverse resolve a given ETH address to its ENS domain.
+Resolve an ETH address and find the ENS name.

 ### Example